intel-iot-devkit/reference-implementation/environment-monitor/README.md

  of the Intel® NUC (run command: `ifconfig` on the Intel® NUC if you’re unsure).

     ![Figure 7](./images/figure7.png)

     *Figure 7.
 New Intel® IoT Project.*

     ![Figure 8](./images/figure8.png)

     *Figure 8.
 Adding Target Connection.*

  3. Now give the project the name “Environment Monitor” and in the examples choose the “Air Quality Sensor” as the How-To Code Sample (shown in Figure 9) and then click **Next**.

     ![Figure 9](./images/figure9.png)

     *Figure 9.
 Adding Project Name.*

  4. The preceding steps will have created a How to Code Sample project.
 Now we have to do a couple of small things in order to convert this into Environment
  Monitor Project:
     a.
 Copy over the **air-quality-sensor.cpp** and **grovekit.hpp** file from the git repository's **src** folder into the new project's **src** folder in
     Intel® System Studio IoT Edition.
 This will overwrite the local files.
     b.
-Next right click on the project name and follow the sequence: **Right Click->C/C++ Build->Settings->IoT WRS 64-Bit G++ Linker->Libraries** and then add the libraries as shown in the following screen shot.
-This can be done by clicking on the small green plus icon on the top right side of the libraries view.
-    The red X next to it deletes the libraries.
+Next right click on the project name and follow the sequence: **Right Click → C/C++ Build → Settings → IoT WRS 64-Bit G++ Linker → Libraries** and then add the libraries as shown in the following screen shot.
+This can be done by clicking on the small green '+' icon on the top right side of the libraries view.
+The red 'x' next to green '+' icon deletes the libraries.

     ![Figure 10](./images/figure10.png)

     *Figure 10.
 Adding libraries to the build path.*

  5. In order to run this project, connect to the Intel® NUC first using the IP address already provided.
-This can be done from the Connection view, but right clicking on the target and choosing the “Connect” option.
+This can be done from the **Target Selection View**, but you can also right click on the target and choose the “Connect” option.
 Enter username/password for the Intel® NUC when prompted.

-Be careful, the Intel® NUC and the laptop running ISS should be on the same network.
+**Note:** Ensure the Intel® NUC and the laptop (running Intel® System Studio IoT Edition) are connected to the same network.

 ## Setup and Connect to the Cloud Data Store

 ### Amazon\* AWS

 This solution was designed to send sensor data using the MQTT\* protocol to Amazon\* AWS.
-In order to connect the application to the online data store, an account needs to be created and setup first.
+In order to connect the application to the online data store, first setup and create an account.

-Follow the guide here in order to do so: https://github.com/intel-iot-devkit/intel-iot-examples-mqtt/blob/master/aws-mqtt.md

-**Note:** the Amazon set up guide was initially written with the Intel® Edison board in mind but it can be applied to the Intel® NUC as well.

-You should now have the following information:
+To set up and create an account: https://github.com/intel-iot-devkit/intel-iot-examples-mqtt/blob/master/aws-mqtt.md

+The following information should now be available:
  * `MQTT_SERVER` - use the host value you obtained by running the `aws iot describe-endpoint` command, along with the `ssl://` (for C++) or `mqtts://` protocol (for JavaScript\*)
  * `MQTT_CLIENTID` - use `\<Your device name\>`
  * `MQTT_TOPIC` - use devices`/\<Your device name\>`